 Bottle:

-The bottle was designed by Pierre Dinand in 1989 and manufactured by Pochet et du Courval with plastic components supplied by TPI.
-The Scaasi bottle has a V-shaped band of frosted glass topped by an emerald green collar, with the name Scassi in gold.
-The box is emerald green and black, with fuchsia interior.
+The Scaasi bottle, designed by Pierre Dinand in 1989 and manufactured by Pochet et du Courval with plastic components supplied by TPI, is a visual representation of luxury and elegance.
+The bottle features a V-shaped band of frosted glass topped by an emerald green collar, adorned with the name "Scaasi" in gold lettering.
+The packaging echoes the sophistication of the fragrance itself, with an emerald green and black box accented by a fuchsia interior, creating a striking presentation for the scent.

 Fate of the Fragrance: